coltongrainger/blog/index.md

 # Colton Grainger

-I am an entrant to the Fall 2018 PhD program in Mathematics at CU Boulder.
+This is the personal website of myself, Colton Grainger.
+It is an activity feed and an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html).
+I post under [all-pages](all-pages).

+I will be joining the University of Colorado in Boulder as a PhD student in Mathematics in fall 2018.
 I received my bachelor's degree from The College of Idaho in 2016.

-My research interests are in algebraic topology, the design of algorithms for topological data analysis, and collaborative data science.
+My research interests are in algebraic topology, namely homotopy theory and the design of algorithms for topological data analysis, and collaborative data science.
 See also my [personal statement](/personal-statement).

-I am currently finishing 2 years of service work as a [community organizer](https://github.com/coltongrainger/work) in Olympia, WA.
+I am presently finishing my second year of service work as a [community organizer](https://github.com/coltongrainger/work) in Olympia, WA.

-This site is an activity feed and an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html).
-I post under [all-pages](all-pages).

 ## March 2018 Summary